LandCover.ai: Dataset for Automatic Mapping of Buildings, Woodlands, Water and Roads from Aerial Imagery: The dataset

-An object standing permanently in one place.
+\textbf{Building.} An object standing permanently in one place.
 Greenhouses are excluded.
-Our images are not true orthophotos, so each building is annotated as roof and visible walls, what is shown in Fig.~\ref{fig:building}
+Our images are not true orthophotos, so each building is annotated as roof and visible walls as shown in Figure~\ref{fig:building}.